ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 The above steps should install all the packages from the [npm registry](http://npmjs.com/), which means that you will have the latest releases of all of them.
 They are available in `node_modules/@ckeditor/` (we are using [scoped packages](https://docs.npmjs.com/misc/scope), hence the unusual directory).

 In order to work with development versions of all the official packages, it is recommended to use mgit and Lerna.
-The former will clone all the package repositories and the latter will be able to symlink them, so they create a correct directory structure, understandable by Node.js-compliant tools (like webpack or Browserify).
+The former will clone all package repositories and the latter will be able to symlink them, so they create a correct directory structure, understandable by Node.js-compliant tools (like webpack or Browserify).

 First, clone all the repositories: